Skimmeroni/Appunti/AI4ST/Matematica4AI/LinAlg/Determinant.typ

 	)
 ]

-#lemma[
-	A matrix is invertible if and only if the set of its rows/columns forms a linearly independent set.
-] <Linearly-independent-set-not-null-determinant>
-// #proof[
-// To be added
-// ]

 === Similar matrices

 Two matrices $A$ and $B$ are said to be *similar* if there exist an invertible matrix $P$ such that $A = P B P^(-1)$.

 #proposition[
-	If two matrices are similar, they have the same determinant.
+	If two matrices are similar, they have the same determinant and the same rank.
 ]
 #proof[
 	Suppose $A$ and $B$ are similar.
 Then: